cecat/UtilityWatchMQTT/HASS/README.md

 unit: mA
 ```
 I mostly track on/off for these utilities so I get a nice timeline that tells
 me how often things are running (or not).
-For this I use a history graph card
+A history graph card works nicely for this
 in the dashboard.